P-VS/MEHBfMRI/README.md

 # MEHBfMRI
-SPM tools for preprocessing fMRI series scanned using HyperBand and Multi Echo
+SPM tools for preprocessing fMRI series scanned using Simultaneous MultiSlice (SMS) / MultiBand / HyperBand and Multi Echo

 This toolbox is based on the SPM12 slice timing correction tool.
 Please make sure SPM12 (freely downloadable from https://www.fil.ion.ucl.ac.uk/spm/) is properly installed and running in Matlab.